mblwhoi/drupal_faceted_search/README.txt

 Installation
 ************

+1. When using MySQL, in addition to the database permissions already required by Drupal, you will also need to grant your database user the LOCK TABLES and the CREATE TEMPORARY TABLES permissions.
+To grant those permissions, you need to login to your database:

+     mysql -u username -p

+   You will be asked for the 'username' database password.
+Then, at the MySQL prompt, enter the following command:

+    GRANT LOCK TABLES, CREATE TEMPORARY TABLES
+    ON databasename.*
+    TO 'username'@'localhost';

+   where

+     'databasename' is the name of your database 'username@localhost' is the username of your MySQL account

+   Note: Unless your database user has the privileges listed above, you will not be able to have Faceted Search work properly.

+   If successful, MySQL will reply with:

+     Query OK, 0 rows affected

+   Then enter the following command:

+     quit;

-1. Extract the 'faceted_search' module directory, including all its subdirectories, into your Drupal modules directory.
+2. Extract the 'faceted_search' module directory, including all its subdirectories, into your Drupal modules directory.

-2. Go to the Administer > Site building > Modules page, and enable the following
+3. Go to the Administer > Site building > Modules page, and enable the following
    modules:

    - Faceted Search